classicsman/CLmay2020/README.md

 if you have trouble with installing pyperclip, see: https://pypi.org/project/pyperclip/

+**Not Implemented Error**

+You may get an error message that says: “Pyperclip could not find a copy/paste mechanism for your system.

+In order to work equally well on Windows, Mac, and Linux, Pyperclip uses various mechanisms to do this.
+Currently, this error should only appear on Linux (not Windows or Mac).
+You can fix this by installing one of the copy/paste mechanisms:

+**sudo apt-get install xsel** to install the xsel utility.
+**sudo apt-get install xclip** to install the xclip utility.
+**pip install gtk** to install the gtk Python module.
+**pip install PyQt4** to install the PyQt4 Python module.

+One of the above should fix the Linux issue.

+**Other Libraries/Modules Imported**

 **re** and **datetime** are also imported, but that shouldn't be problematic, as they are in the standard library.

 For the purposes of demonstration the libraries' information is stored in the following text files:

 rawLFPLfile.txt, rawNAFCfile.txt, rawCCCOfile.txt

+which need to be open separately.

 **1)** After you have the repo on your machine, run the main program, fullLibraryListFormatter.py